ModernWarfareChess/MWChess/rule/MWChessRule_EN.md

   - (Note: This movement rule corresponds to the ***rook*** in classical chess.
 The name “knight” is retained for symbolic reasons.)

-  #### Symbolism:
-  - ***Knights*** represent special operations forces in modern warfare—highly mobile and capable of delivering decisive strikes.
-They can eliminate frontline units, long-range strike platforms, and even strategic-level political assets, reflecting their precision and versatility.

   #### Example:

   In the figure below, the white ***knight*** on ***e4*** can move to any highlighted square along horizontal and vertical directions.
 It can capture the black ***bishop*** on ***h4*** and the un-suppressed black ***pawn*** on ***e6***.
 Furthermore, if the ***knight*** captures the ***pawn*** on ***e6***, it puts the black ***king*** on ***e8*** in check.